-Our client, a major metro rail operator, has railcars which were originally designed for a service-life of 30 years.
-During the service life of the trains our client expressed an interest in keeping these trains in service for an additional 15years which was over and above the original designed life.
+Our customer, a major metro rail operator, has railcars which were originally designed for a service-life of 30 years.
+During the service life of the trains our customer expressed an interest in keeping these trains in service for an additional 15 years which was over and above the original designed life.
 This meant added mechanical fatigue life requirement from the fleet.

 This high-fidelity model was then used to develop feasible design solutions in the form of reinforcements with an objective to meet the desired service life.
 The prototype of design solution was then fabricated, installed and proven using on-track testing to meet the final objective.
 Relevant fabrication drawings, test-data, inspection plan and weld procedure specification (WPS) were delivered along with a comprehensive technical report.

 We were able to identify critical locations from mechanical fatigue perspective, which would have limited the service life of the trains to 30 years.

 With a customer centric focus, we were able to develop cost effective design solutions to meet the given requirements.
 The design solutions were feasible in that they could be retrofitted in the trains which are currently in service with minimum down time.
 We also performed a sensitivity study to provide insight into possible future change in loading for e.g. deterioration of tracks, passenger loads.

 BMT have been providing professional services to Muhibbah Engineering Bhd commencing from the FEED for the LNG Regasification Unit and Island Berth of the LNG Regasification.

 Wilmar Myanmar Port Terminals (Thilawa) limited intends to construct a modern multi-purpose international jetty at the Thilawa port.
 Contractor Penta-Ocean Construction Co.
 Ltd had appointed BMT to provide professional engineering services for this project.
 As part of engineering services, mooring assessment for proposed jetty structure has been carried out.